Shashwat-19/Shashwat-19/README.md

 UI/UX Designer | Web Developer
 ------------------------------

-Creative web designer with UX/UI expertise in HTML, CSS, JavaScript, and skilled in Java, Kotlin, Python, C, and C++.
-Experienced leader in event coordination.
+A creative and versatile web designer with a strong foundation in UX/UI, adept at crafting engaging digital experiences using HTML, CSS, and JavaScript. competent in a variety of programming languages, such as Python, Java, Kotlin, C, and C++, and adept at converting technical understanding into useful, significant solutions. seasoned event coordinator known for spearheading team projects and increasing user involvement in various projects.

 * 🌍  I'm based in Bangalore, India
 * 🖥️  See my portfolio at [Linkedin.!](http://https://www.linkedin.com/in/shashwatk1956/)